alejoalvarez/java/Java Core/17 - RegularExpressions.md

 | util.regex.Matcher | Used to interpret the pattern and performs match operations against an input string|
 | util.regex.PatternSyntaxException | Used to throw an exception if the syntax of a regular expression is incorrect|

-**interface:**
+## interface:

 | Interface	| Description |
 |---|---|
 | MatchResult | Used to find the result of a match operation for a regular expression |

-## Classes in Java Regular Expressions

 ### java.util.Pattern class

 The Pattern class is used to define or create regular expressions or patterns.
-This class is a compiled representation of regular expressions that can be used to define various types of patterns.
-There is no public constructor in Pattern class.
-We can use the public static method compile() of this class by passing regular expression as an argument which will create the pattern object after execution.

 **Methods**